 Knaresborough Post, 29 December 1888

-The huge amounts of food donated to the poor were news-worthy, so that on 1 Jan 1876, readers of the Norfolk News could have been wowed by the 1540lb. of beef distributed in St Pancras, where ‘the male inmates must be terrible smokers, and the women snuff-takers, for tobacco figures at 48lb. and snuff at 20lb, and gob-smacked by the ingredients of Marylebone’s plum pudding: 400 lb. flour, 300 lb. suet, 400 lb. currants and raisins, 150lb. sugar, 700 eggs, 10 gallons of ale, 10 lb. ginger and other spices, and 40 lb. candied peel!
+The huge amounts of food donated to the poor were news-worthy, and the size of London’s workhouses demanded Guinness-world-record-size quantities of ingredients.
+On 1 Jan 1876, readers of the Norfolk News could be wowed by reports from London workhouses, such as the 1540lb. of beef distributed in St Pancras, where ‘the male inmates must be terrible smokers, and the women snuff-takers, for tobacco figures at 48lb. and snuff at 20lb’, and the ingredients of Marylebone’s plum pudding: 400 lb. flour, 300 lb. suet, 400 lb. currants and raisins, 150lb. sugar, 700 eggs, 10 gallons of ale, 10 lb. ginger and other spices, and 40 lb. candied peel!
+Norfolk News readers could also enjoy reports on Christmas dinners at workhouses in their own county, such as at Norwich, Lingwood, St Faith’s, and Swaffham โ where the inmates not only enjoyed their ‘usual’ Christmas fare, but were also gifted two dozen rabbits from the Marquis of Townsham.
+You can read a selection of clippings on these festive meals below.

-No doubt, giving to the poor was a good PR exercise, and often done as publically as possible.
+At many of these events, visitors and volunteers were said to be motivated only by the desire to do good.
+However, no doubt, giving to the poor was also a good PR exercise, and often done as publicly as possible.
 One anonymous letter-writer to the Shields Daily News on 23 December 1890 had this to say:

 ‘Sir.- Much has been discussed at various times respecting the “appendages” at the Workhouse Christmas Dinner.
 There are some “appendages,” however, which I think could well be dispensed with.
 I refer to those which are usually described in the newspapers as the “Guardians and their friends,” who assemble at the dining hour, to watch the inmates do away with what has been provided for them.
 Now, it does not follow, because a person wears a pauper’s uniform he is devoid of feeling, and I have no doubt that many of the poor people would feel more comfortable, and enjoy themselves better if “the friends” were only “present in the spirit.” … It seems to be quite the rage now, at all charity dinners, teas, etc., for a large portion of the public to assemble, in order to see (as the menagerie man would put it) the “lions feed.”‘

-Whatever the motivation for the charity, it has made me smile to know that for some workhouse inmates at least, Christmas brought a little bit of comfort and joy.
+Whatever the motivation for these acts of charity, it has made me smile to know that for some workhouse inmates at least, Christmas brought a little bit of comfort and joy.

 Featured Image: plum pudding Christmas card from https://olddesignshop.com/2016/12/victorian-boy-plum-pudding-postcard/